gomorpheus/morpheus-apidoc/source/includes/_old_cypher.md

 Parameter | Default | Description
 --------- | ------- | -----------
-itemKey      | null | A unique key in the format mount/key itemValue | null | The value to be stored securely.
-Some types will generate their own value. leaseTimeout | null | The Lease time in MS (default is 32 days)
+itemKey      |  | A unique key in the format mount/key itemValue |  | The value to be stored securely.
+Some types will generate their own value. leaseTimeout |  | The Lease time in MS (default is 32 days)

 #### Item Key